telerik/xaml-docs/controls/radpivotgrid/features/contextmenubehavior.md

 >You can use exactly the same approach in order to modify the context menu of the other description types.
 You will need to check whether the dataContext object is a type of the desired group descripton (for example DoubleGroupDescription or AggregateDescriptionBase) and implement the required functionality.

->tipYou can download a runnable project which demonstrates more complex example from our online SDK repository [here](https://github.com/telerik/xaml-sdk), the example is listed as __PivotGrid / CustomContextMenuBehavior__.
+>tip Find a runnable project of the previous example in the [WPF Samples GitHub repository](https://github.com/telerik/xaml-sdk/tree/master/PivotGrid/CustomContextMenuBehavior).